 Though India has so far not committed to the ‘net zero emission’ target as its national goal.
 The climate commitments by Indian companies augurs well for India’s own renewable energy goals.

-The net-zero announcements and voluntary pledges by the Indian companies to move towards carbon neutrality can go a long way to inspire other smaller businesses and individuals in the society.
+The net-zero announcements and voluntary pledges by the Indian companies to move towards carbon neutrality can go a long way to inspire other smaller businesses and individuals in society.

 *ESG – Environment, social, and corporate governance – The ratings are index covering aspects such as climate crisis, sustainability, human rights, and consumer protection.